Please find below a list of the most frequently asked questions regarding the school.

 What enrichment programs are offered?

-The preschoolers take yoga, music, Artistree, as well as science and nature programs.
+The Preschoolers have yoga, music, Artistree, as well as science and nature enrichment programs.
 Our toddlers enjoy music and yoga (Ladybugs).

 Do you play outside every day?

 We get outside everyday, as long as the weather allows.
 We do go outside when it is snowing and when there is snow on the ground.
 We stay inside however if the weather is too severe, such as when it rains, when it is very cold and when it is icy or extremely windy.